-22 Support services and shelters also support a benefit to those who need individual services in addition to

-- 23 assistance with housing costs, including the homeless and victims of domestic violence.
-A number of - 24 public and nonprofit organizations administer programs and facilities for these individuals in Lynnwood, - 25 including motel vouchers, emergency shelter beds, and transitional housing for homeless individuals.
+Support services and shelters also support a benefit to those who need individual services in addition to 22 assistance with housing costs, including the homeless and victims of domestic violence.
+A number of 23 public and nonprofit organizations administer programs and facilities for these individuals in Lynnwood, 24 including motel vouchers, emergency shelter beds, and transitional housing for homeless individuals.
+25

-Future Needs
+Future Needs 26

-- 27 Lynnwood's housing stock is reasonably diverse, well-maintained and of good quality.
-Compared to - 28 Snohomish County as a whole, Lynnwood has a high share of older homes, with a median year built of - 29 1976, compared to 1985 across the County, so housing maintenance and repair is an ongoing concern. - Homebuyers and renters typically look at a number of criteria when selecting a home.
-Most would like to - 31 live in a comfortable neighborhood that is relatively quiet, safe, has easy access to shopping and services, - 32 and that provides a sense of community.
-Such a place results from a combination of qualities, including - and that provides a sense of community.
-Such a prace results from a communition of quantities, including - convenience to the places people need to go, availability of good traffic circulation patterns, the least - possible congestion, a minimum of commercial vehicles and bypass traffic, attractive trees and - landscaping, availability of parks and recreational facilities, good schools and, of course, the availability - of affordable housing.
-As traffic congestion increases, access to employment has also become a - 37 fundamental concern.
-Lynnwood already has excellent access to the regions bus and express bus system. - The opening of Lynnwood Link LRT service in 2013 is anticipated to have a major positive impact on a - decision to locate in Lynnwood.
-With over a projected 20,000 boardings, Lynnwood Link service means - 40 that residents will be able to quickly reach the major employment centers of Northgate, University of - Washington, downtown Seattle, downtown Bellevue and SeaTac airport regardless of traffic congestion - 42 on the regions road network.
+27 Lynnwood's housing stock is reasonably diverse, well-maintained and of good quality.
+Compared to

+Snohomish County as a whole, Lynnwood has a high share of older homes, with a median year built of 28

+29 1976, compared to 1985 across the County, so housing maintenance and repair is an ongoing concern.

+30 Homebuyers and renters typically look at a number of criteria when selecting a home.
+Most would like to convenience to the places people need to go, availability of good traffic circulation patterns, the least 33

+31 live in a comfortable neighborhood that is relatively quiet, safe, has easy access to shopping and services, landscaping, availability of parks and recreational facilities, good schools and, of course, the availability 35 of affordable housing.
+As traffic congestion increases, access to employment has also become a 36

+32 and that provides a sense of community.
+Such a place results from a combination of qualities, including

+34 possible congestion, a minimum of commercial vehicles and bypass traffic, attractive trees and decision to locate in Lynnwood.
+With over a projected 20,000 boardings, Lynnwood Link service means 39 that residents will be able to quickly reach the major employment centers of Northgate, University of 40

+37 fundamental concern.
+Lynnwood already has excellent access to the regions bus and express bus system.

+The opening of Lynnwood Link LRT service in 2013 is anticipated to have a major positive impact on a 38 on the regions road network.
+42

+Washington, downtown Seattle, downtown Bellevue and SeaTac airport regardless of traffic congestion 41

+Transp.